Get insider access

 81 ms

-These buds have satisfactory Bluetooth connectivity.
-Unfortunately, they don't support multi-device pairing, so you can't stay connected to your smartphone and laptop simultaneously.
+These buds don't have many extra features when it comes to Bluetooth connectivity.
+They don't support multi-device pairing, so you have to re-pair when switching between your phone and computer.
 Their PC latency is also somewhat high, and you may notice slight syncing issues between your audio and visuals.
 On the upside, they have low latency on iOS and Android devices, making them suitable for streaming video.
-That said, some apps and devices compensate for latency.
+Some apps and devices also compensate for latency.

 0